Campus Activities Jobs

 - Keeping in constant contact with the Yearbook Advisor to include bi-weekly meetings.

-The position will begin in April/May of 2016 and run until the yearbook is finished and published in March of 2017.
-The stipend for the position will be $1,000 upon completion of the 2016 yearbook.
+The position will begin in May of 2017 and run until the yearbook is finished and published in March of 2018.
+The stipend for the position will be $1,000 upon completion of the 2017 yearbook.

 Please send a copy of your resume, a letter of interest and some samples of your writing and/or graphic work that would be relevant to this position to: Jennifer Keegin, Associate Director for Campus Activities / Yearbook Advisor, UUW205 or firstname.lastname@example.org